katyazag/ai-to-save-endangered-languages/README.md

 ## Data sources and AI methods
-Where does your data come from?
+Leave some notes where does your data come from?
 Do you collect it yourself or do you use data collected by someone else?
 If you need to use links, here's an example:
 [Twitter API](https://developer.twitter.com/en/docs)